Danzmann/simple-calories-app/README.md

 /users/logout
 /users/refreshToken
 /users/info <- Return currently logged user data

+/products/:userId <- (GET, POST) on products for a user (regular user messes with his products, admin messes with anyone's)
 ```

 It is yet to be implemented:
 ```
-/products/:userId <- (GET, POST) on products for a user (regular user messes with his products, admin messes with anyone's) /products/:userId/:productId <- (PUT, DELETE) on a product for a user (same authentication logic as the one above) /products/report <- admins only, get the reporting thingy information
+/products/:userId/:productId <- (PUT, DELETE) on a product for a user (same authentication logic as the one above)1 /products/report <- admins only, get the reporting thingy information
 ```